 So, what happens when you overload your body with fiber?

 Interestingly enough, too much fiber can cause some of the same digestive symptoms that a diet lacking in fiber experiences.
-These symptoms include bloating, gas, and constipation, which, if left unattended, can lead to nausea, cramps, and more series bowel health issues.
-While appropriate fiber intake changes based upon a variety of aspects — such as age, weight, and gender — the Academy of Nutrition and Dietetics recommends a maximum daily intake of 25 grams for women and 38 grams for men, while not exceeding 70 grams per day.
+These symptoms include bloating, gas, and constipation, which, if left unattended, can lead to nausea, cramps, and more series of bowel health issues.
+While appropriate fiber intake changes based upon a variety of aspects — such as age, weight, and gender — the Academy of Nutrition and Dietetics recommends a minimum daily intake of 25 grams for women and 38 grams for men, while not exceeding 70 grams per day.

 This may seem like an easy goal to meet, yet, per Medical News Today, “A healthy diet of oatmeal for breakfast, a sandwich and fruit or vegetables for lunch, and a whole-grain dinner with lentils can easily reach that threshold.”
 Looking at this daily meal plan, it’s a perfect plant-based dieter’s day, therefore, make sure you’re looking at all of your meals with both fiber-rich and fiber-low lenses.